I learned the importance of a seniors community in long-term care – a place that initially struck me as institutional and sterile.

 I had placed my Mother in this home after a severe head injury had prompted her dementia.
-I remained with her as long as possible that first day, link that I was to her former life, seeing the unease in her eyes and perhaps some realization that this might be her last stop.
-Coming to terms with that reality made it frightening for us both.
+Remaining with her as long as I could on day one, link that I was to her former life, I saw the unease in her eyes and perhaps some realization that this might be her last stop.
+Coming to terms with that reality frightened us both.

-Shopping therapy followed and found me searching for everything I thought would transform that longterm care room into a place that would represent who my Mother had been in her former life: lover of laughter, artistic and creative to her core, whimsical, devoted to gardening, cooking, art and the great outdoors.
+Shopping therapy followed and found me searching for everything I thought would transform her room into a place that would represent who my Mother had been in her former life: lover of laughter, artistic and creative to her core, whimsical, devoted to gardening, cooking, art and the great outdoors.

-A Community was forming
+A Community Was Forming

 As time went on and I would lunch with her in the dining room, it became apparent that she knew many people and they in turn knew her.
-They would greet one another with a smile, a distinct wave or some unique hand gesture.
+They would greet one another with a smile, a distinct wave, or some unique hand gesture.

 A community had formed around my Mother.
-She had the odd boyfriend and private caregivers who applied her make-up, curled her hair and accompanied her to many inhouse events, sometimes to the mall at Christmas or out to lunch at some local restaurant.
+She had the odd boyfriend and private caregivers who applied her make-up, curled her hair and accompanied her to many inhouse events.
+They dolled her up and took her out to the mall at Christmas or out to lunch at some local restaurant.
 Musical performances hosted by the home found her still attending Zumba sessions at age 93, wearing her signature earrings and grooving to the music.

 A rapport developed between the private caregivers, some of the staff and me and we all became extended family.
 Other residents formed part of that same community, everyone struggling to live out this last chapter, in care, with dignity, all accepting of one another, no matter what the malady.

-It was observing one spouse devoted to the other as one slipped into dementia while the other remained at their side with their own set of medical issues, acting as though everything was normal while they held hands and socialized.
+It was observing one spouse still devoted to the other as one slipped into dementia while the other remained at their side with their own set of medical issues, acting as though everything was normal while they held hands and socialized.

 Community was my Mother referring to the staff who attended to her care as “my servants” and their taking it all in good humour.

-A sense of Belonging Matters, Always…At Any Age
+A Sense of Belonging Matters, Always…At Any Age

 Community matters for so many reasons.
 In my Mother’s situation it came at a time when I’m sure she felt displaced with all the familiar landmarks gone.
 It’s important to feel you belong to someone or something, that you are a member of a group and have some social connectedness with other human beings, most especially in the senior years.
-We are all socially inclined, even in longterm care where love still flourishes as do all the other human emotions.
+We are all socially inclined, even in long-term care where love still flourishes as do all the other human emotions.